pytest-dev/pytest/doc/en/example/parametrize.rst

         with expectation as e:
             assert (6 / example_input) == e

-In the example above, the first three test cases should run unexceptionally, while the fourth should raise ``ZeroDivisionError``.
+In the example above, the first three test cases should run without any exceptions, while the fourth should raise a``ZeroDivisionError`` exception, which is expected by pytest.